mgunter-pivotal/pcf-hugo-workshop/content/post/lab-1b.md

 You have successfully completed the previous lab.

 ### Step 1
+##### Tailing Logs from the Command Line

+When you want to see the logs as you interact with your microservice, you can use the cf logs command as shown below.
+This will open a view into the application logs until you stop the process.

+Run the following command and then open up the cities-service endpoint in a browser and watch the logs

+    ````bash
+    $ cf logs <YOUR INITIALS>-cities-service
+    ````

+### Step 2
+##### Viewing Recent Logs from the Command Line

+When you want to view logs that have already occured, use the cf logs command with the --recent option.
+Run the command below and see what happens.

+    ````bash
+    $ cf logs <YOUR INITIALS>-cities-service --recent
+    ````

+Please note that there is an internal limit on how far back the logs go back.
+This command is meant to retrieve logs that have just recently occurred.
+We'll talk about other alternatives a bit later.

+### Step 3
+##### Viewing the Logs inside Apps Manager

+Another way of viewing the applicaiton logs is using Apps Manager.
+Navigate to your Org and Space, click on your application and click on the Logs tab towards the top left.
+The output you see here is the same as the cf logs command you previously ran.
+Notice the play button that allows you to tail the logs in the UI.

+### Step 4
 ##### PCF Metrics for Health, logging & events via the CLI

 Learning about how your application is performing is critical to help you diagnose and troubleshoot potential issues.
 Cloud Foundry gives you options for viewing the logs.